getyoti/yoti-doc-scan-ios/README.md

 .package(url: "https://github.com/getyoti/yoti-doc-scan-ios.git", from: "1.0.0")
 ```
 ...or add our package in Xcode via `File -> Swift Packages -> Add Package Dependency...` using the URL of this repository.

+If you are including `YotiSDKIdentityDocument` in your target, then you should also link your binary to the required libraries as outlined [here](#3-link-binary-with-libraries-optional).

 ## Usage
 ### 1. Import frameworks